In the US, we are in the "Walking Season" when JDRF (Juvenile Diabetes Research Foundation) asks us to walk

 - The PreventT1D study (Vitamin D and Omega-3s) is a "field study" so not included.

-- A Rotavirus Vaccine study which was published this year was a population based study, so also not included.
+- A Rotavirus Vaccine study which was published a few years ago was a population based study, so also not included.

 - Oral Insulin: This trial was a phase-III trial, meaning that it was large and designed to provide enough information so that, if successful, the treatment could be widely used.
 However, as it turned out, only part was successful, and that part was phase-II sized, so I don't think we will see widespread use based on this trial alone.
 You can think of this as a phase-III trial with phase-II results.